Category Archives: British Royals

 Mary in 1762; Credit – Wikipedia

 In 1756, Mary went to Denmark to take care of the children of her younger sister Louisa who had died a few years earlier.
-Mary’s sons grew up in the Danish royal court and two of them married Danish princesses.
+Mary’s sons grew up in the Danish royal court and two sons married Danish princesses.
 In 1760, Wilhelm VIII, Landgrave of Hesse-Kassel died and his son and Mary’s husband became Landgrave of Hesse-Kassel.
 As there was no divorce, Mary was then Landgravine of Hesse-Kassel.

 Mary’s sons: Wilhelm, Karl, and Friedrich; Credit – Wikipedia